Skip to main content

 Note

-With the manual strategy, paragraph breaks come from pressing Enter only.
-Spoken formatting commands are disabled.
-Choose this if you dictate in a non-English language, or if you want explicit control over paragraph breaks.
+Paragraph breaks come from Enter, and spoken formatting commands are disabled entirely.
+Choose this if you dictate in a non-English language, or if you want the phrases to stay literal.

 AI Text Correction

-When AI correction is enabled, Daintree sends the whole dictated passage to the OpenAI Responses API once recording stops, then replaces the raw text with the corrected version.
-It fixes punctuation, filler words (um, uh), technical term spelling, and homophones.
+With correction enabled, Daintree sends the whole dictated passage for a cleanup pass once the session stops, then swaps the corrected version into the input bar in place.
+It fixes punctuation, filler words, technical spellings, and homophones.

-The pass runs only after a clean stop, with correction enabled and text to correct.
-It doesn't run if you cancel with Escape, hit an error, or stop one recording to immediately start another.
+The pass runs after a graceful stop with correction enabled and text to correct.
+It is skipped when the session ended on an error, and when you stop one recording only to immediately start another: there is no settled passage to correct in either case.

 Note